 8.3.3.
 A "fuel-lockout" approach prevents the vehicle from being refuelled by locking the fuel filler system after the inducement system activates.
 The lockout system shall be robust to prevent it being tampered with.

 8.3.4.
+This paragraph and sub-paragraphs are only applicable for Level 1A

 A "performance restriction" approach restricts the speed of the vehicle after the inducement system activates.
 The level of speed limitation shall be noticeable to the driver and significantly reduce the maximum speed of the vehicle.
 Such limitation shall enter into operation gradually or after an engine start.
 Shortly before engine restarts are prevented, the speed of the vehicle shall not exceed 50 km/h.